AngadDogra/AngadDogra/README.md

-# 👋 I'm Angad Dogra,
+# 👋 I'm Angad Dogra

 Someone trying to figure out how Artificial Intelligence works so that they spare me when they take over.